jenkinsci/azure-ad-plugin/README.md

 To use this feature:

-1. Click `Azure Active Directory Matrix-based security`
+1. Click `Entra ID Matrix-based security`
 1. Search for user in 'Azure User/group to add' and click Add
 1. Select the permission(s) in the table
 1. Click 'Apply'